Why AI token spend blows past budgets and how I would cap it with usage limits and metering

 Metering is useful, but it often reports after the damage is done.
 A single large prompt, a long code reply, or a retry loop can burn through a chunk of budget before the dashboard catches up.

 That delay matters when a few heavy users dominate the bill.
-If about 15 developers are driving most of the usage, waiting for end-of-day reports is just admiring the crater after the fire has gone out.
+If about 15 developers are driving most of the usage, waiting for end-of-day reports is just staring at the crater after the fire has gone out.

 Budget alerts arrive after spend is already committed